Apron Care, Maintenance & Inspection

 List of approved QAT or active oxygen proprietary disinfectants/cleaners (USA/Europe/global):

 Regular inspections of the garment, at least annually, are recommended, using radiographic or fluoro operating at 70-90 kV.
-Lines may indicate cracks; dots may be pinholes, (seen as dark on film, clear on fluoro) – consult your Radiation Safety Officer.
+Lines may indicate cracks; dots may be pinholes, (seen as dark on film, clear on fluoro) – consult your RPS/RPA.

 Apron Warranty Information:

-All aprons are covered by a two year warranty against defects in the core material or workmanship.
+All aprons are covered by a three year warranty against defects in the core material or workmanship.
 Customer mishandling of products is not covered under warranty.
-These include but are not limited to the following: melting of apron due to heat exposure, puncture holes through the nylon and core material of apron caused by a sharp object, and submersion of apron for cleaning purposes.
+These include but are not limited to the following: melting of apron due to heat exposure, exposure to essential oils, puncture holes through the nylon and core material of apron caused by a sharp object, and submersion of apron for cleaning purposes.